 With public opinion high on the priority list for airline execs, companies are looking for ways to clean up their image – and the air behind their planes.

 In a previous post we discussed the Flying V-Wing, an ‘ultra-efficient’ aeroplane design moving into the testing stages.
-Estimates are that it may run 20% more efficiently than the current efficiency-leaders in mainstream commercial aviation.
+Estimates are that it may run 20 per cent more efficiently than the current efficiency-leaders in mainstream commercial aviation.

 Another way to tackle the problem, however, isn’t changing the planes themselves, but rather the polluting fuel they burn.